A Dictionary of the Rumanyo Language

 The second part consists of the wordlist English-Rumanyo.
 At the end of this book the reader finds a grammatical sketch.
 In this chapter the separate information parts of the dictionary are established a systematic correlation.

-Under these links you will find publications by the authors and descriptions of further Bantu languages of the history of the Kavango region/Namibia:
+Under these links you will find publications by the authors and descriptions of further Bantu languages and cultures and of the history of the Kavango region/Namibia:

 Accompanying material: